 - amendments to the definition of available cash, operating surplus, adjusted operating surplus;

 - changes in our cash distribution policy;

 - elimination of the obligation to pay the minimum quarterly distribution;

 - elimination of the obligation to hold an annual general meeting;

-- removal of any appointed director for cause:
+- removal of any appointed director for cause;

 - transfer of the general partner interest;

 - transfer of the incentive distribution rights;

 - the ability of the board to sell, exchange or otherwise dispose of all or substantially all of our assets;

 - resolution of conflicts of interest;

 - withdrawal of the general partner;

 - removal of the general partner;

 - dissolution of the partnership;

 - change to the quorum requirements;

 - approval of merger or consolidation; and

-- any amendment to the partnership agreement.
+any amendment to the partnership agreement.

+Capital Maritime, our largest unitholder, may propose amendments to the partnership agreement that may favor its interests over yours and which may change or limit your rights under the partnership agreement.
 Following the conversion of our subordinated units into common units in February 2009, the risk of any shortfall in the payment of the quarterly distribution is now borne by our common unitholders, including Capital Maritime and Crude Carriers Investments, equally.